 In conclusion, from the 1990s onwards writers from British Asian backgrounds have increasingly branched out from literary forms to adapt and subvert genre fiction’s conventions.
 I have examined the ways in which Alam and Dhand engage in the genre-bending of popular fiction.
-Both novel sequences, I have argued, may be viewed as examples of British Asian noir, given their gritty renditions of the ‘mean streets’ of Bradford (and occasionally South Asian towns), and given too their terse style replete with witty one-liners.
+Both novel sequences, I submit, may be viewed as examples of British Asian noir, given their gritty renditions of the ‘mean streets’ of Bradford (and occasionally South Asian towns), and given too their terse style replete with witty one-liners.
 In rewriting noir from an Asian diasporic perspective rooted in Yorkshire, Alam and to a lesser extent Dhand follow in the footsteps of many writers of colour and feminist writers, recognizing that the subgenre’s transgressive potential can be stretched further still to encompass racism, religious identities, and non-white, non-loner protagonists.
 While Alam represents the police in post-Thatcherite, pre-northern riots Britain of the late 1990s as corrupt and racially prejudiced, for Dhand noir proves less successful as he trespasses into Islamophobic territory.
 Alam depicts crime from the point of view of the interrogated, incarcerated, runaway Muslim male in hostile Britain.
 And after a promising debut, Dhand becomes preoccupied with topics including grooming scandals, murderous religious fervour and terror, which are phenomena which the mainstream stereotypically associates with Muslims.
 It is to be hoped that these fresh voices will bring a wider range of subjects into their future Bradford noir novels.
 In the meantime, women writers such as Almas Khan and Sairish Hussain are producing their own versions of ‘domestic noir’ set in Bradford, pushing against their male colleagues’ masculinist assumptions.
 But Alam’s and Dhand’s understanding of community, racial and religious tensions is multi-stranded and innovative.
 As such, despite their flaws, the work of these writers remains foundational.

-Department of English and Related Literatures
+Department of English and Related Literature

+Heslington

+York

 University of York

+YO10 5DD